madhuwa1999/assessment_1/README.md

 10. You must include real photographs for each detail (You are allowed to bring photographs after your midterm vacation )
 11. Upload the assessment_1 folder into the web server which will inform later.

-Deadline=20-09-2020
+`Deadline=20-09-2020`

 ## FILE_TREE

+- assesment_1codes
-assesment_1	-	codes	-	index.html
+  - index.html
   - intro.html
-				-	relPlaces.html -- Details about religious places
+  - relPlaces.html `Details about religious places`
-				-	schools.html -- Details about schools
+  - schools.html `Details about schools`
-				-	specialAtr.html -- famous special attributes
+  - specialAtr.html `famous special attributes`
   - beautifulPlaces.html
   - villageGov.html
   - importantPlaces.html
   - BACKUP
+- res
-		-	res 	-	main.css
+  - main.css
   - README.txt

 ## Resources